REBELinBLUE/kube-guide/3-tutorial.md

 ...
 ```

-Once finished you should have 2 files, `tls.key` which is the private key, and `tls.cert` which is the actually certificate.
+Once finished you should have 2 files, `tls.key` which is the private key, and `tls.cert` which is the actual certificate.

-Now, to apply create a Kubernetes secret you use the following command
+Now, to actually create a Kubernetes *Secret* you use the following command

 ```bash
 ❯ kubectl create secret tls kuard-tls --cert=tls.cert --key=tls.key
 secret/kuard-tls created
 ```

-You when then once more, see a new resource
+You will then once again see a new resource

 ```bash
 NAME                         TYPE                                  DATA   AGE secret/kuard-tls             kubernetes.io/tls                     2      24s
 ```

-If you get the *Secret* you will see it is essentially a secret with 2 key/value pairs with the content of the files base64 encoded (you will see different additional fields, such as `uid`).
+If you get the *Secret* you will see it is essentially a *Secret* with 2 key/value pairs with the content of the files base64 encoded (you will also see additional fields, such as `uid`).

 ```bash
 ❯ kubectl get secret kuard-tls -o yaml